What is dropshipping? How it works and how to start in the UK

 Keeping your finances organised is essential when you're managing supplier payments, customer refunds, and fluctuating margins.
 Xero's accounting software connects with popular ecommerce platforms so you can automatically reconcile sales, track expenses, and monitor cash flow in real time.

 You can link your online store through the Xero App Store, which integrates with platforms like Shopify, WooCommerce, and Amazon.
-This means your sales data flows directly into Xero's accounting software, reducing manual data entry and giving you a clear picture of your profitability at any point.
+Your sales data flows directly into Xero, reducing manual data entry and giving you a clear picture of your profitability at any point.

-Whether you're tracking VAT obligations, reconciling supplier invoices, or reviewing your margins across different product lines, Xero can help you spend less time on bookkeeping and more time growing your business.
-Get one month free.
+Whether you're tracking VAT obligations, reconciling supplier invoices, or reviewing your margins across different product lines, Xero helps you spend less time on bookkeeping and more time growing your business; get one month free.

 FAQs on dropshipping

-Here are the answers to some frequently asked questions about dropshipping to help you get started with confidence.
+Here are the answers to some frequently asked questions about dropshipping.

 Is dropshipping legal in the UK?

 Yes, dropshipping is completely legal in the UK.
-You'll need to register your business, comply with consumer protection laws (including the Consumer Rights Act 2015), and meet VAT obligations if your turnover exceeds £90,000.
-See the UK legal requirements section above for a full breakdown.
+You'll need to register your business with HMRC, comply with the Consumer Rights Act 2015, and register for VAT if your turnover exceeds £90,000.

 Most dropshipping businesses fail because of unrealistic expectations, poor supplier choices, and weak marketing.
-Sellers who treat it as a quick-money scheme without investing time in product research, customer service, and brand building tend to struggle.
-Choosing reliable suppliers and focusing on a specific niche significantly improves your chances.
+Focusing on a specific niche, vetting suppliers thoroughly, and investing in customer service significantly improves your chances.

 Can I start dropshipping with no money?

-Technically, you can start with very little capital since you don't need to buy inventory upfront.
-However, you'll still need to cover costs like a domain name, ecommerce platform subscription, and marketing.
-A small budget of a few hundred pounds is realistic for getting started.
+You can start with very little capital since you don't buy inventory upfront.
+However, you'll still need to cover costs like a domain name, ecommerce platform subscription, and initial marketing, so a small budget of a few hundred pounds is realistic.

 How much do dropshippers make?

 Earnings vary widely depending on your niche, pricing strategy, and marketing effectiveness.
-Typical profit margins for dropshippers fall between 15% and 30% per order.
-Some sellers earn a few hundred pounds a month as a side income, while others build full-time businesses generating thousands.
+Typical profit margins fall between 15% and 30% per order, with some sellers earning a few hundred pounds a month and others building full-time businesses.

 Is dropshipping profitable in 2026?

-Yes, dropshipping remains profitable in 2026, with the global market valued at $543.53 billion.
-Success depends on choosing the right niche, working with reliable suppliers, and investing in marketing.
-The competition is higher than it was five years ago, so differentiation and strong customer service matter more than ever.
+Yes, with the global market valued at $543.53 billion in 2026 (Grand View Research), dropshipping remains a viable business model.
+Success depends on choosing the right niche, working with reliable suppliers, and differentiating yourself through strong customer service.

 Disclaimer